-The core infrastructure for providing a national mobile payment system comprises of transaction processing, clearing and settlement platforms.
+The core infrastructure for providing a National mobile payment system comprises of transaction processing, clearing and settlement platforms and agent network.
 The responsibility for the provision and management of these platforms is shared amongst the various stakeholders/service providers.

 9.0 Settlement